How to Remove Metadata from PDF Files A Complete Guide

 Every time a PDF is created or modified, it automatically logs information about its history.
 This isn't a bug; it's a feature designed to help with version control and document management.
 But this "backstory" can reveal a lot more than you intend to share.

 Think of it as the file’s DNA.
-It quietly records details that aren't immediately obvious, painting a picture of the document's journey from creation to its current state.
+It records details that aren't immediately obvious, painting a picture of the document's journey from creation to its current state.

 Common Types of Hidden Data in PDF Files